gondwanasoft/xml-preprocessor/README.md

-# Watch Face Format Preprocessor
+# XML Preprocessor

-_Watch Face Format (WFF) Preprocessor_ is a program that allows some extensions to the [Google-Samsung Watch Face Format XML schema](https://developer.android.com/training/wearables/wff/watch-face).
+_XML Preprocessor_ is a program that allows some extensions to the [Google-Samsung Watch Face Format XML schema](https://developer.android.com/training/wearables/wff/watch-face).
 It reduces the need to repeat values and XML elements, and it allows attribute values to be specified using meaningful names and equations.

-Because it runs prior to the watchface being built, _WFF Preprocessor_ can't provide any additional on-watch capabilities.
+Because it runs prior to the watchface being built, _XML Preprocessor_ can't provide any additional on-watch capabilities.
 This also means that it has no impact on watchface runtime performance, memory usage or battery life.

 The preprocessor works by:
 * reading an input file, which is a `watchface.xml` file with preprocessor extensions